Reproducible-Bioinformatics/baryon/spec/spec.md

 # Baryon Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) [RFC8174](https://www.ietf.org/rfc/rfc8174.txt) when, and only when, they appear in all capitals, as shown here.

-Baryon MUST follow the R documentation standard but provides an augmentation layer to provide context for [Galaxy's Tools](https://galaxyproject.org).
+Baryon follows the R documentation standard but provides an augmentation layer to provide context for [Galaxy's Tools](https://galaxyproject.org).

 To find more information about documenting your R functions, please refer